Australian residential architectural styles: Victorian period c. 1840 – c. 1890

 Prefabricated Victorian workers cottages were among the simple residences to appear in the suburbs of major cities in the 1850s.
 Rare examples like this one in Collingwood still remain today.

 The Victorian style in Australia can be divided into 3 periods: Early, Mid and Late.
 The period in its entirety stretches from 1837 to 1901 and was named after the then Queen, Queen Victoria.
-Early styles featured symmetrical layouts and façades, a centrally located front and back door and a hipped roof of corrugated iron, leading to a veranda on the façade.
+Early styles featured symmetrical layouts and façades, a centrally located front and back door and a hipped roof of corrugated iron, leading to a verandah on the façade.
 During the 1850s cast-iron lacework came to Australia, where it made its way on to Mid and Late Victorian Homes with much the same floor plan as the Colonial Style, a central hallway with a standard 4 rooms.
 Weatherboards were often used, although larger homes used red brick and blue stone.
 In the Mid Victorian Style, decoration began to gain popularity.
-The bullnosed veranda roof was introduced, sidelights were added either side of the front door, and terraced houses were springing up everywhere, containing parapets and detailed dividing walls between the property boundaries.
+The bullnosed verandah roof was introduced, sidelights were added either side of the front door, and terraced houses were springing up everywhere, containing parapets and detailed dividing walls between the property boundaries.
 Late Victorian Style homes had perhaps the most decorative features in all of the known architectural styles to date, which is often referred to as Boom Style.
 Towards the end of the Victorian era, timber fretwork was being used more and more, which led into the Edwardian/Federation Styles.